andreaowu/fisk-2023/syllabus.md

 ### Assignments
 These details are subject to change during the semester, however the current plan of record is the following:

+- 30 Video Assignments - 3x per week, due one day before each class (Sun, Tues, Thurs)
-- 10 Homeworks - 1x per week, due Wednesday
+- 10 Coding Assignments - 1x per week, due Monday
 - 10 Quizzes - 1x per week on Wednesday, first 15 minutes of class
-- 2 Projects - spread throughout the semester, due Sunday
+- 2 Projects - spread throughout the semester, due Friday

 All assignments will be due at 11:59pm on their respective days